我要吃瓜

 My main administrative role at present is divisional Admissions/Recruitment officer.
 My previous roles include Programme Director of Film & Media, during which time Film & Media rose to #1 in Scotland and #6 in the UK, and senior Adviser of Studies for all CMC students.

-My main research areas are docudrama and terrorism but I have a long record publishing on the history of British television drama.
-My methods include archival research, close textual analysis rooted in a sense of programme-making practice and industrial contexts, and attempts to conceptualise and interrogate methods of studying hybrid forms and television specificity.
+My main research areas are docudrama and terrorism.
+I have a long record publishing on the history of British television drama.
+My methods include archival research, close textual analysis rooted in a sense of programme-making practice and industrial contexts, and attempts to conceptualise and interrogate methods of studying hybrid forms.

 My first book, Alan Clarke (2005), pioneered methods of studying television direction.
 Sight & Sound made it their 'Book of the Month'.
-I co-edited a collection of Dennis Potter's work, The Art of Invective: Selected Non-Fiction 1953-94 (2015), which was described by Jonathan Meades in Literary Review as 'one of the very finest collections of occasional (but far from ephemeral) writing I have read […] The scholarship of the editors is impeccable'.
+My second book, The Art of Invective: Selected Non-Fiction 1953-94 (2015), was a co-edited collection of non-fiction by Dennis Potter.
+The collection was described by Jonathan Meades in Literary Review as 'one of the very finest collections of occasional (but far from ephemeral) writing I have read […] The scholarship of the editors is impeccable'.
+My third book, An Adventure in Space and Time (2025 - forthcoming), covers paratextuality, promotional screen cultures, branding/presentation/idents, school teaching of history, historiography/counterfactuals, Doctor Who, television history, and docudrama studies methods and debates, including the role of disclaimers.

-For over twenty years I have been committed to disseminating research outwith conventional academic routes.
+For over twenty years I have disseminated research outwith conventional academic routes.
 I contributed to various DVD and blu-ray releases for the BBC, BFI and Network: these include the award-winning Dissent and Disruption: Alan Clarke at the BBC and, most recently, Pinter at the BBC.
 I have written for many fanzines and non-academic book publishers.
 I have given public talks and interviews with practitioners at venues including the BFI Southbank, Manchester Cornerhouse and HOME.

 I made dozens of contributions to the BFI resources Screenonline and Mediatheque, and I have contributed to the Oxford Dictionary of National Biography.
 I edit and write for my own website:?www.britishtelevisiondrama.org.uk, which has run since 2009 (and incorporates a Play for Today resource I have edited since 2003).
 The site includes a detailed list of my publications, conference papers, public talks, media appearances and much more: .